 Today, embroidery’s significance endures as a symbol of resistance and solidarity, connecting generations and communities across borders.
 The exhibition Embroidering Palestine explores this living tradition through the lenses of nature, splendour, power and change.
 It traces the politicisation of the craft, the role of textiles in the assertion of identity, and the ongoing inspiration tatreez offers to contemporary Palestinian designers.

 In this talk, guest curator Rachel Dedman will reflect on the development of the exhibition and the research that underpins it.
-She will be joined by Palestinian designers Ayham Hassan and Zeid Hijazi, who will expand on their creative practices and the ways in which their work reimagines Palestinian heritage through fashion.
+She will be joined by Palestinian designers Ayham Hassan, Zeid Hijazi, and Reema Albanna, who will expand on their creative practices and the ways in which their work reimagines Palestinian heritage through fashion.

 Rachel Dedman